rosapietroiusti/dem4cli/README.md

  ### Part 2: Lifetime exposure

 > [!WARNING]
-> 2024 update is work in progress, will update to UNWPP2024:
+> 2024 update is work in progress, updating to UNWPP2024:
 > - turns UNWPP2019 from life expectancy expressed as years left to live at the age of 5 (ex) into  life expectancy at birth, neglecting child mortality, by subtracting 5 from the central year of the estimate
 >  - turns the period life expectancy into cohort life expectancy, by adding 6 to the life expectancy value based on the lags theory in Goldstein & Wachter (2006) "Relationships between period and cohort life expectancy: Gaps and lags"
 >  - interpolates linearly the life expectancy data to get it for each exact year instead of every 5 years (note: this is not corrected to remain mean-preserving).